awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 With the IAM policy simulator, you can test and troubleshoot identity\-based policies, IAM permissions boundaries, Organizations service control policies \(SCPs\), and resource\-based policies\.
 Here are some common things you can do with the policy simulator:
-+ Test policies that are attached to IAM users, groups, or roles in your AWS account\.
-If more than one policy is attached to the user, group, or role, you can test all the policies, or select individual policies to test\.
++ Test policies that are attached to IAM users, user groups, or roles in your AWS account\.
+If more than one policy is attached to the user, user group, or role, you can test all the policies, or select individual policies to test\.
 You can test which actions are allowed or denied by the selected policies for specific resources\.
 + Test and troubleshoot the effect of [permissions boundaries](access_policies_boundaries.md) on IAM entities\.
 Note: you can only simulate one permissions boundary at a time\.
 + Test policies that are attached to AWS resources, such as Amazon S3 buckets, Amazon SQS queues, Amazon SNS topics, or Amazon S3 Glacier vaults\.
 + If your AWS account is a member of an organization in [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/), then you can test the impact of service control policies \(SCPs\) on your IAM policies and resource policies\.
-+ Test new policies that are not yet attached to a user, group, or role by typing or copying them into the simulator\.
++ Test new policies that are not yet attached to a user, user group, or role by typing or copying them into the simulator\.
 These are used only in the simulation and are not saved\.
 Note: you cannot type or copy a resource\-based policy into the simulator\.
 To use a resource\-based policy in the simulator, you must include the resource in the simulation\.
 You must also select the check box to include that resource's policy in the simulation\.
 + Test the policies with selected services, actions, and resources\.
 For example, you can test to ensure that your policy allows an entity to perform the `ListAllMyBuckets`, `CreateBucket`, and `DeleteBucket` actions in the Amazon S3 service on a specific bucket\.
 + Simulate real\-world scenarios by providing context keys, such as an IP address or date, that are included in `Condition` elements in the policies being tested\.
 + Identify which specific statement in a policy results in allowing or denying access to a particular resource or action\.